malvag/distributed-ml-bench/README.md

 We train these models by submitting three different TFJobs with an argument `--model_type`.

-I have updated the `--model_type` and the `--saved_model_dir` for training the CNN with a batch norm layer model.
-To start training another model, delete the tfjob and resubmit it.
+To start training different models, update the `--model_type` and the `--saved_model_dir`, delete the currently running jobs and resubmit them.

 ```bash
 kubectl delete tfjob --all